 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-Oh, and if you’re thinking that my post is too late now that it’s July, this experienced pool mom knows that now is the time to buy!
-Unlike in May and June, these items are now on sale as retailers make way for back to school (yes, really!) items and fall fashion even though we want to enjoy every last bit of summer.
+If you’re feeling like you spend a fortune on swim and pool stuff each year, know that Memorial Day weekend is a great time to grab stuff on sale before prices go up in June.
+July is when retailers start to mark things down as they make way for back to school (yes, really!) items and fall fashion even though we want to enjoy every last bit of summer.
 Happy shopping and enjoy your time at the pool!

 17 Pool Essentials for Working Poolside and Summer Fun